SoulReaper496/SoulReaper496/README.md

 - 👀 I’m interested in web developement,application dev
 - 🌱 I’m currently learning webdevelopment
 - 💞️ I’m looking to collaborate on ....
-- 📫 How to reach me reach me @praveendassking@gmail.com
+- 📫  reach me @praveendassking@gmail.com

 <!---
 SoulReaper496/SoulReaper496 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.